m

 Want a remote-controlled system to interface your digital gear with the rest of your system?
 Stack Saga 2 and Modius or Bifrost (or any other of our DACs) for a true no-compromise remote-controlled system.

-By “designed and built in Texas" this is what we mean: the vast majority of the total production cost of Saga 2—chassis, boards, transformers, assembly, etc—goes to US companies manufacturing in the US, and the whole thing comes together in our Corpus Christi, Texas facility.
+By “designed and built in the USA" this is what we mean: the vast majority of the total production cost of Saga—chassis, boards, assembly, etc—goes to US companies manufacturing in the US.
+Our chassis are made in California.
+Our PCBs are made in California or Nevada, and it all comes together in our Corpus Christi facility.

 Saga 2 is covered by a 3-year limited warranty that covers parts and labor.
-And if you don’t like your Saga 2, you can send it back for a refund, minus 5% restocking fee, within 15 days of receiving it.
+And if you don’t like your Saga, you can send it back for a refund, minus 15% restocking fee, within 15 days of receiving it.

 SPECS THAT MATTER